A Brief Overview — ElectionBuddy Election Setup

 Welcome to Electionbuddy!
 We try to make Electionbuddy easy for you to use, and easy for you to learn how to use, by letting you do test elections until you're heart's content - we don't charge you a penny!
 These test elections allow you to test all of the Electionbuddy features.
 You can allow up to five voters in your voter list for a test election.

 If you have never used Electionbuddy before, we recommend that you experiment with a test election before you spend the money on your real election!
-If you make a mistake in your real election setup and need us to fix it, there are additional charges, depending on the mistake.
-Why would you risk having to waste money when you could just run test elections to make sure you've got it right for free???
+If you make a mistake in your real election setup and need us to fix it, there are additional charges.
+Why would you risk having to waste money when you could just run test elections to make sure you've got it right for free?

-After you have created an account with El
+After you have created an account with Electionbuddy, you'll open up to a page very similar to the one below:

 Click "Create a Test Election" to get started on building your test election!